inveniosoftware/invenio/docs/getting-started/overlay.rst

         }
     )

-Now we can install it in editable mode (``-e``) meaning you don't have to reinstall it after each change
+Now we can install it in editable mode (``-e``), meaning you don't have to reinstall it after each change

 .. code-block:: console

     (myoverlay)$ pip install -e .

-This way will use the latest invenio version published on PyPI, as a developer, you may want to use the development version of Invenio.
-To do so, create a file called ``requirements.txt``.
+This will fetch the latest Invenio version published on PyPI.
+As a developer, you may instead want to use the development version of Invenio from GitHub.
+To do so, create a file called ``requirements.txt`` with the following content:

 .. code-block:: text

-    git://github.com/inveniosoftware/invenio@pu#egg=Invenio-dev
+    git+git://github.com/inveniosoftware/invenio@pu#egg=Invenio-dev
     -e .

-The installation process changes a little bit.
-It still contains the ``-e .`` command we used before but specify the github version of Invenio instead of the PyPI one.
+and install using:

 .. code-block:: console